-We are able to support most young adults living independently with complex needs and have experience with attachment and personality disorders; autistic spectrum, specifically Asperger’s Syndrome HFA, SRL and PDA; mental health; mild learning disabilities and challenging and inappropriate behaviours.
+We are able to support most young adults living independently with complex needs and have experience with attachment and personality disorders; those on the Autism Spectrum, people with mental health issues; mild learning disabilities and challenging and inappropriate behaviours.

 OPENhouse welcomes and provides Housing and Support to young adults aged 16-25 years who are at risk of homelessness and seek accommodation and support for independence in Stroud, Gloucestershire.

-We are able to support most young adults with complex needs and have experience with attachment and personality disorders; autistic spectrum, specifically Asperger’s Syndrome HFA, SRL and PDA; mental health; mild learning disabilities and challenging and inappropriate behaviours.
+We are able to support most young adults with complex needs and have experience with attachment and personality disorders; those on the Autism Spectrum, people with mental health issues; mild learning disabilities and challenging and inappropriate behaviours.

 I came to OPENhouse in need of settled accommodation.
 I am currently on an Apprenticeship, but was finding it a little difficult due to being unsettled.
 Regardless of this I always manage to get up early to travel to my apprenticeship every day.